 - It is advisable to put a small amount of water (just enough to cover bottom surface) in the following glass containers before lighting: 3-wick candy dishes (2 teaspoons), 12 oz. jars for refills (1 tablespoon), votive holders (1/2 teaspoon), and peg lights (2 teaspoons).
 The water will reduce the chance of the glass cracking & makes it easier to remove leftover wax.

 - Keep the wick trimmed to 1/8"

-- Keep wax pool free from foreign objects (i.e., matches, wick trimmings).
+- Keep the wax pool free from foreign objects (i.e., matches, wick trimmings).

-- Do not allow flame to directly touch the side of container.
+- Do not allow flame to directly touch the side of the container.
 Keep wick centred.

 - Recommended burning time for our most popular size of candle (12 oz.) is 5 to 6 hours for the first time, then at least 3 hours every time after that.
 (A general rule for burning candles is to burn them at least 1 hour for every inch in diametre).

-- Once candle has burned down to 1/2" from bottom of jar (width of finger) extinguish candle.
-After candle wax has hardened, close the jar, turn jar upside down and put it in the freezer overnight.
+- Once the candle has burned down to 1/2" from bottom of jar (width of finger) extinguish the candle.
+After the candle wax has hardened, close the jar, turn jar upside down and put it in the freezer overnight.
 The wax will shrink making it easier to remove (see instruction #5).
-Store leftover wax in a plastic bag and put in freezer.
-When the occasion arises that you want the house to smell nice, but do not have 3 hours to burn a candle, take some leftover wax and melt it in a potpourri burner.
+Store leftover wax in a plastic bag and store in a cool dark place.
+When the occasion arises that you want the house to smell nice, but do not have 3 hours to burn a candle, take some leftover wax and melt it in a candle burner.

 - Store candles in a cool dark place.